aertslab/SCope/README.md

 August 22, 2018
 * Version 1.3.0
    * Add feature to download subset of looms.
-Currently it only possible to subset based on cluster information.
+Currently it is only possible to subset the active loom based on cluster information.

 August 10, 2018
 * Version 1.2.1